 - Optional: 1/4 cup rainbow sprinkles

 Spread the flour onto a rimmed baking sheet.
-Bake for 5 minutes.
-The flour will be safe to eat raw when the temperature registers 160 F on an instant-read thermometer.
+Bake for 10 minutes.
+The flour will be safe to eat when the temperature registers 165 F on an instant-read thermometer.
 Cool completely before preparing the edible cookie dough.

 In a large bowl, cream together the butter, cream cheese, brown sugar, and granulated sugar until light and fluffy.

 Add the milk, vanilla extract, and salt.
+2 tablespoons of milk will make a stiffer dough, while 4 tablespoons will make a creamier dough.
 Beat to combine.

 - This recipe for edible cookie dough is also safe to use for making cookie dough ice cream.
 Follow the instructions but only use 1 or 2 tablespoons of milk.
 This will make for a firmer dough that can be shaped into small logs.
 Freeze the logs until firm and then cut into small rounds to be folded into homemade ice cream.